-Cycling Weekly to launch the Cycling Weekly Awards 2018 - Cycling Weekly
+The very first Cycling Weekly Awards will take place in December this year - Cycling Weekly

 Cycling Weekly to launch industry's biggest road cycling awards event

-As the UK’s third most popular sport, cycling is now part and parcel of everyday life for millions of people up and down the country.
-And after 126 years of constant publication Cycling Weekly remains at the heart of Britain’s cycling scene, recognised as the sport’s best loved and most respected brand.
+Cycling is part and parcel of everyday life for millions of people in the UK – and after 126 years of constant publication Cycling Weekly remains at the heart of Britain’s cycling scene, recognised as one of the sport’s best loved and most respected brands.

-With a reach of over 5,000,000 cyclists a month through print, online, social and events, the Cycling Weekly brand in all its guises retains its unique and coveted position.
-Meanwhile the still growing and ever diversifying market merits a first class awards event recognising and celebrating the best people, products, riders and racers in UK road cycling.

-We’re therefore happy to announce the inaugural Cycling Weekly Awards will take place in December 2018.

 Cycling Weekly Awards 2018